rocktronica/OneFileCMS/readme.markdown

 ## Change Log

+### 1.1.8

+- Added a table list view option (default).
+Either List or original "Block" view selectable with $VIEW_MODE variable.
+(On screen selection in the works)
+- (And, of course, numerous other code tweaks/improvements.

 ### 1.1.7

 - Added [Cancel] button to most screens.
 Numerous minor UI & code tweaks/improvements.
 Changed where .css is hosted (may change back later).
 Removed "Rendered in (microseconds)...".
 Added license info & copyright notice.